dwpaley/rprob/README.md

   in my Reti file and that position is sorted to the bottom of the file.

 - You can upweight positions with the word 'bonus'.
-For example, someone at the club plays the Orthoschnapp Gambit, so I want to see those lines but without making a whole file for them.
+For example, someone at the club plays the Orthoschnapp Gambit, so I want to see those lines, but without making a whole file for them.
 Therefore, in my 'random French bs' file, I include the game:
 ```